 A dental bridge is designed to replace one or multiple missing teeth in order to restore a beautiful smile.
 Bridges are also indicated to restore the functions of biting, chewing, speaking, and to improve the shape of a smile.

-Dentures are a treatment for full or partial teeth loss.
-They could be partial or full and can be taken out and replaced inside the mouth with ease.
-Dentures restore smiles, enhance self-image, and decrease the risks of other health disorders.
+Partial dentures are a treatment for partial teeth loss.
+They can be taken out and replaced inside the mouth with ease.
+Partial removable dentures restore smiles, enhance self-image, and decrease the risks of other health disorders.

 Our office provides treatment for urgent or emergent dental conditions such as tooth pain, lost filling or crown, cracked or broken tooth, tooth swelling and abscess.